jgreathouse9/FDIDTutorial/Vignette.md

 &\text{subject to} \quad \delta_1 = 1
 \end{align*}
 ```
 As per the Augmented DD paper, we can think of DD in scalar form as a least-squares estimator $y_{0t}= \delta_1 + \delta_2\bar{y}_{jt}$ where $\bar{y}$ is the average of the control units.
 In other words, we seek the line which best fits the pre-intervention period of the treated unit, where the predictor is the average of the untreated units and its effect is constrained to be one plus some constant.
 This is what's meant above by the standard DD design not being robust to heterogeneous treatment effects, as in DD we constrain the effect of the average of the donors to be 1.
 Why?
 The parallel trends assumption.
 Under vanilla DID, we presume that an average, and only that average, is a suitable counterfactual, plus some constant.
+Strictly speaking, we could do this via optimization; however, I didn't want to run into sovler issues, so I kept the original code for DID.
 This is in contrast to the the Augmented DID method, where we do not make these constraints.
 Notice how both ADID and DID return model fit statistics and ATTs in dictionaries.
 ```python
   def AUGDID(self, datax, t, t1, t2, y, y1, y2):
     const = np.ones(t)      # t by 1 vector of ones (for intercept)